 A frenectomy is a minor in-office oral surgical laser procedure which involves removing either the connective tissue located under the tongue (lingual frenum) or the band of tissue that attaches the upper lip to the gums (labial frenum) in order to correct problems arising from a tongue tie or lip tie condition.

 Lingual frenectomy: The lingual frenum that connects the tongue to the floor of the mouth is removed, usually to release a tongue tie (ankyloglossia).
-Laser release of the tongue can greatly improve breastfeeding for infants . with this condition, as well as help with speech development, jaw growth, and development leading to improved airway, improving the ability for efficient eating.
+Laser release of the tongue can greatly improve breastfeeding for infants, as well as help with speech development, jaw growth, and development leading to improved airway, improving the ability for efficient eating.

 Maxillary frenectomy: The labial frenum which attaches the upper lip to the gum is removed.
 In cases where the labial frenum is too large or too tight, which can prevent successful latching during breastfeeding and cause future orthodontic problems.